State Director, OSPIRG

 The report makes recommendations to the CFPB, the Federal Trade Commission (FTC), and state and local policymakers to prevent auto loan and leasing abuses.
 The authors also note that transforming transportation across the United States and making it easier for people to get around without a car will reduce consumers’ exposure to the financial vulnerability that often accompanies vehicle ownership.

 “Personal car ownership was once a symbol of freedom in the United States.
-Now, for too many Americans, owning a vehicle isn’t a choice, but an expensive necessity,” said Brown.
-“Increasing transportation options such as building more pedestrian- and bicycle-friendly infrastructure and improving the availability of public transit is an important step to help Arizonans reduce their exposure to auto debt.”
+Now, for too many Americans, owning a vehicle isn’t a choice, but an expensive necessity,” said Fisher.
+“That’s why making it easier to get around without a car, including by building more pedestrian- and bicycle-friendly infrastructure and improving the cost and availability of public transit, is an important step to help Americans reduce their exposure to auto debt.”